-Open Excel (or Numbers, Google spreadsheets, any spreadsheet software) and create columns for log(P) and M. Record values for log(P) and M from Tables 1 & 2 into your Excel spreadsheet.
+Open Excel and create columns for log(P) and M. Record values for log(P) and M from Tables 1 & 2 into your Excel spreadsheet.
 Use Excel's graphing abilities to plot these two columns to make your period-luminosity relation.